Live: Sittin' In Again at the Santa Barbara Bowl

-Live: Sittin' in Again at Santa Barbara Bowl is a live compilation album (and eleventh overall release) by singer-songwriter duo Loggins and Messina, released in late 2005.
-It was recorded in Santa Barbara at one of the first performances of their reunion tour.
+Live: Sittin' in Again at Santa Barbara Bowl is a live compilation album (and the eleventh overall release) by the singer-songwriter duo Loggins and Messina, released in late 2005.
+It was recorded in Santa Barbara during one of the first performances of their reunion tour.
 The physical CD features thirteen tracks; however an online download-only version includes five additional tracks: "Sailin' the Wind", "Long Tail Cat", "Thinking of You", "Be Free", and "You Need a Man" which can also be heard (and seen) on the DVD release of the concert.